-- (C) Coordinate an alternative action, as required in the ERCOT Protocols, with ERCOT if a response is not received or if the VDI was not understood by the Resource. - (iii) Each TO, when re-issuing the ERCOT VDI to the appropriate Distribution Service Provider (DSP) or Resource, shall take one of the following actions: - (A) Confirm the DSP's or Resource's response if the repeated VDI is correct; - (B) Reissue the VDI if the repeated VDI is incorrect or requested by the DSP or Resource; or - (C) Coordinate an alternative action with ERCOT, as required in the ERCOT Protocols, if a response is not received or if the VDI was not understood by the DSP or Resource. - (b) After receipt of the VDI, the receiving Market Participant shall take one of the following actions: - (i) Repeat, not necessarily verbatim, the VDI and receive confirmation that the response was correct; or - (ii) Request that the VDI be reissued. - (c) When ERCOT initiates a Hotline VDI, ERCOT shall confirm that the VDI was received by at least one Market Participant on the Hotline call. - (d) When issuing or re-issuing a Dispatch Instruction, ERCOT, QSEs, and TOs shall specify the time using a 24-hour clock in Central Prevailing Time (CPT) if the Dispatch Instruction is not to be acted upon immediately. - (e) When issuing or re-issuing a Dispatch Instruction for Transmission Elements and Transmission Facilities, ERCOT, QSEs, and TOs shall utilize the nomenclature specified in the ERCOT Network Operations Model.
+- (iii) Each TO, when re-issuing the ERCOT VDI to the appropriate Distribution Service Provider (DSP), DCTO, or Resource, shall take one of the following actions: - (A) Confirm the DSP's, DCTO's, or Resource's response if the repeated VDI is correct; - (B) Reissue the VDI if the repeated VDI is incorrect or requested by the DSP, DCTO, or Resource; or - (C) Coordinate an alternative action with ERCOT, as required in the ERCOT Protocols, if a response is not received or if the VDI was not understood by the DSP, DCTO, or Resource.

+- (b) After receipt of the VDI, the receiving Market Participant shall take one of the following actions: - (i) Repeat, not necessarily verbatim, the VDI and receive confirmation that the response was correct; or - (ii) Request that the VDI be reissued. - (c) When ERCOT initiates a Hotline VDI, ERCOT shall confirm that the VDI was received by at least one Market Participant on the Hotline call. - (d) When issuing or re-issuing a Dispatch Instruction, ERCOT, QSEs, and TOs shall specify the time using a 24-hour clock in Central Prevailing Time (CPT) if the Dispatch Instruction is not to be acted upon immediately. - (e) When issuing or re-issuing a Dispatch Instruction for Transmission Elements and Transmission Facilities, ERCOT, QSEs, and TOs shall utilize the nomenclature specified in the ERCOT Network Operations Model.